lukkelele/LukkelEngine/README.md

 ### Renderer
 Abstracted OpenGL to create an API that is way more clean than raw OpenGL calls.<br>
 To be honest, the way that OpenGL works with its context and states is kind of hard to get a grasp on.
 My goal is to have a solid API that takes care of the raw OpenGL without me being forced to use it *directly*.

-### Scene
-Projected world.
-Holds entities (world objects).<br>
+As I'm also reading books about **OpenGL** alongside this project, I've come to the conclusion that relying on the use of the states is not something I will pursue (*for now, at least*).
+There are early benchmarks in **Quake 3** that show a quite significant increase in performance for just skipping the state checks.
+Modern OpenGL is better of course but
+I'm currently running **OpenGL 3.3** so I'll reduce my use of them just as a precaution.

 ---

-## Notes for myself
-Need to set up a roadmap and daily goals.
-I also need to refine the current implementation before I begin implementing new things.
-I also need to separate the 3D 'FpsCamera' to a new 3D camera and then create a ortographic camera without projections.
-Before I start reading more about raycasting and further interaction functionality, I need to tidy up the current code.
-I'm not happy with the current state of the code.
-I need to step back for a second and make sure I am creating an abstract API that is simple to use.
-Therefore I also need to fix the btVector3 :custom_arrow_left_right: glm::vec3 issues.

 ## Screenshots